The Cosmological Constant and Dark Dimensions from Non-Supersymmetric Strings: Towards a vanishing cosmological constant and dark energy

 The origin of this cancellation is clear from (\ref{projUSpSO8}): due to the specific O-planes tension and charge assignments, and the chosen brane positions, the projector in the RR sector for the $\usp$ worldvolume configuration coincides with the projector in the NSNS sector for the $\So$ worldvolume configuration and vice versa,

 so that $\tilde{\mathcal{M}}$ in \eqref{transverseUSpSO8} indeed vanishes \textit{identically} for the choice $N_1=N_2$, via the Jacobi identity $V_8=S_8$.

 This cancellation suggests that the open-string spectrum resulting from the $\mathrm{USp(8)}\times \mathrm{SO(8)}$ configuration (see Figure \ref{fig:usp8so8}) enjoys an exact Bose-Fermi degeneracy at every mass level, even though the spectrum is clearly non-supersymmetric.
-To make this structure explicit, let us rewrite the direct-channel annulus and M\"obius amplitudes, making explicit the bosonic and fermionic degrees of freedom at each mass level.
+At the massless level, the spectrum is identical to the model displayed in Section 4 of the precursor paper \cite{Angelantonj:2003hr}.
+Since the model of \cite{Angelantonj:2003hr} was based on brane-antibrane pairs, whereas the one in our paper contains only branes, there are some differences at the massive level; \cite{Angelantonj:2003hr} has matching only at the massless level.
+To make our structure explicit, let us rewrite the direct-channel annulus and M\"obius amplitudes, making explicit the bosonic and fermionic degrees of freedom at each mass level.
 We use the character decompositions $V_8=\sum_k d_{V,k}\,q^k$, $\hat{V}_8=\sum_k (-1)^k d_{V,k}\,q^k$, with $k$ summing on the string oscillator levels and $d_k$ their degeneracies, and similarly for $S_8$ and $\hat{S}_8$.
 Taking into account the alternating projections at different $k$-levels due to the alternating sign in the degeneracies of the hatted characters in the M\"obius amplitude, and writing the resulting projections from the sum of the two amplitudes in terms of the adjoint representations of the $\usp$ and $\So$ gauge groups, we find the full open-string spectrum to be

 The states contributing positively and negatively are respectively bosons and fermions.
 On account of the Jacobi identity $d_{V,k}=d_{S,k}$ $\forall k$, we clearly see that for general $N_1$, $N_2$ the open spectrum is supersymmetric only in the winding sector with even $n_8$- odd $n_9$, odd $n_8$- odd $n_8$ and semi-integer $n_8$-integer $n_9$, and at any string oscillators level.
 By contrast, supersymmetry is clearly broken, again at all oscillator levels, in the winding sector with arbitrary $n_8$-even $n_9$, as previously noted.
 However, for the particular choice $N_1=N_2=8$, the SO(8) sector exhibits a Bose-Fermi degeneracy exactly opposite to that of the USp(8) sector.
 Consequently, despite complete string-scale supersymmetry breaking in each individual sector, the full open-string spectrum is exactly Bose-Fermi degenerate at every mass level, leading to a complete cancellation of its contribution to the one-loop vacuum energy.